shreetiranjit/rickandmorty_pygame/README.md

 ## Link
 The links you can go through:
-- In case, if you get any errors or difficulties to run this project, please contact any of this mail (ranjit.shreeti1@gmail.com)
+- In case, if you get any errors or difficulties to run this project, please contact  this mail (ranjit.shreeti1@gmail.com)

 NAME - SHREETI RANJIT